-It is argued that the town at point belonged to the Knights Templar, however no records remain to prove this.
-The parish Church of San Pedro has an Gothic crucifix.
+It is argued that the town at point belonged to the Knights Templar, however, no records remain to prove this.
+The parish church of San Pedro has a Gothic crucifix.

 Albergue San Bruno, 9 Calle Ontanon, private, €9.5, 18 beds, M, B, W, @, Bike, Tel: 979 061 465, www.hospitalsanbruno.com, open Apr to Jan inc.

 It is believed that at some point the town had a Muslim population.
 Even after the wars between the Moors and Christians in many places Christians, Jews, and Muslims lived for long periods together without many problems.